kalyani-subbiah/daily-gold-price/README.md

 Ongoing.

 To be added:
-Rolling correlation with spot exchange rates of four largest consuing countries: China, India, US, Germany.
+Rolling correlation with spot exchange rates of four largest gold consumers: China, India, US, Germany.